 Hike the Heights is an annual community hike and celebration in northern Manhattan parks that promotes the use of the Giraffe Path, an urban trail that connects the Cloisters to Central Park.
 This family-friendly event invites New Yorkers to explore and celebrate the area’s natural treasures by combining physical activity, art, and fun!

-After 40 years of being closed, the High Bridge is reopening!
-Join us for a community celebration in anticipation of the reopening and to thank everyone who made it possible.
+After 40 years of being closed, the High Bridge is reopened!
+Join us for a community celebration where we invite the Bronx residents to cross over the bridge and be our guests!

 Saturday June 4, 2016

 11:30 am – 3:00 pm

 at 167th Street and Edgecombe Avenue

 You can come straight to the Sunken Playground or choose a location below and join neighbors hiking to the celebration:

 From the north